rustasync/team/async-book/src/getting_started/http_server_example.md

 println!("Got request at {:?}", req.uri());
 ```

-You may have noticed that our ight now, we're not even doing
+You may have noticed that we're not yet doing
 anything asynchronous when handling the request-- we just respond immediately,
 so we're not taking advantage of the flexibility that `async fn` gives us.
 Rather than just returning a static message, let's try proxying the user's